 Instructions

-• MARINADE: In a small bowl, combine the marinade ingredients.
-Season to taste; I add ½ tsp salt and ¼ tsp pepper.
+• In a small bowl, combine allย marinade ingredients.
+Season to taste; I add 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Whisk.

-• MARINATE: Add the four chicken pieces to a gallon-sized resealable plastic bag.
-Pour in the marinade, seal the bag without air, and gently knead to coat the chicken pieces.
-Refrigerate for at least 30 minutes, or up to 24 hours, flipping the bag occasionally to keep the chicken coated.
+• Add the four chicken pieces to a gallon-sized resealable plastic bag.
+Pour in marinade, seal the bag without air, and gently knead to coat chicken pieces.
+Refrigerate for at least 30 minutes, up to 24 hours, flipping the bag occasionally to keep the chicken coated.

-• SAUCE: Add the tomato paste, chicken broth, 1 tsp. dried basil, and sugar.
+• Add tomato paste, chicken broth, dried basil, and sugar.
 Season to taste with salt and pepper.
-(I add ½ tsp salt and ¼ tsp pepper.)
-Whisk until smooth and then bump the heat a bit to medium-low.
+(I add 1/2 teaspoon salt and 1/4 teaspoon pepper.)
+Whisk until smooth, then increase heat a bit to medium-low.

-• SIMMER: Allow the sauce to simmer for a few minutes until it thickens slightly.
-If time allows, you can let it simmer for up to 30 minutes (on low heat) for a deeper, richer flavor.
+• Allow sauce to simmer a few minutes until it thickens slightly.
+If time allows, you can let it simmer up to 30 minutes (on low heat) for a deeper, richer flavor.
 If the sauce reduces too much, add a bit more chicken broth.

-• FINISHING: Return the chicken to the skillet and spoon sauce over.
+• Return chicken to the pan and spoon sauce over.
 Allow to simmer a minute longer and serve.

-• SERVE: To serve, drizzle with optional balsamic vinegar (or balsamic glaze), add a sprinkle of Parmesan, and garnish with fresh basil leaves.
+• To serve, drizzle with optional balsamic vinegar (or balsamic glaze), add a sprinkle of Parmesan, and garnish with fresh basil leaves.
 Drizzle on a touch of oil (optional).
-Serve as is or over pasta/couscous with crusty bread for mopping up leftover sauce!
+Serve as is or over pasta/couscous with hearty bread for mopping up leftover sauce!

 Video